pytorch/pytorch/torch/csrc/jit/README.md

 The `.pt` file is a zip archive (which can be opened with tools such as `unzip`) and contains:
   * code - the Python printed graph of a module
-  * `model.json` - a JSON file of a module Protobuf def (defined in [torch.proto](caffe2/proto/torch.proto))
+  * `model.json` - a JSON file of a model Protobuf def (defined in [torch.proto](caffe2/proto/torch.proto))
-  * `tensors/` - each of the tensors of the module, with their tensor storage stored directly in a file
+  * `tensors/` - each of the tensors of the model, with their tensor storage stored directly in a file
   * `attributes` - a Python `pickle` archive of the attributes of a module

 ### `model.json`